 What might the costs be?

-If you engage an IP professional to give you legal advice or act on your behalf, fees will be incurred for their service.
+If you engage an IP lawyer or IP attorney to give you legal advice or act on your behalf, you will have to pay their fees.

 How much time might be involved?